xianlinbox/daily_practise/aws-solution-architect/compute.md

 DNSSEC: securing DNS traffic

+## cross account Route53 config

+An app in account A can't resolve CNAME records created in private zones of Route53 in account B. To make it possible, we need to:

+1. From an instance in Account B, authorize the association between the private hosted zone in Account B and the virtual private cloud in Account A.
+2. From an instance in Account A, create the association between the private hosted zone in Account A and the virtual private cloud in Account B.
+3. Delete the association authorization after the association is created.

 ## Health Checker

 Monitor the health and performance of your web applications, web servers, and other resources.